 Did your website once generate loads of leads and now nothing?
 This is another perfect example of an outdated site.
 High bounce rates go hand-in-hand with a loss of leads.
 It could be that your content is outdated and unappealing, or that there’s simply no incentive to continue through your site.
 Both instances will mutilate your marketing efforts, so be careful.

-It’s been more than 3 years since your last makeover.
+11. More than 3 years since your last website makeover

 You update your business model to keep up with the newest trends, so you should do the same with the structure of your website.
 Having a year-old web design can even be a 'no-no' when the design you once obsessed over is no longer visually appealing.